maryam2021/Dictionary/README.md

  # Project Tittle
-  Dictionary
-  Provides any type of word related information
+    Dictionary is a microservice that facilitates the end user to utilize our exposed end point to get the meaning, type and example of a     given word in English.
+Our microservice filters out the data using the Oxford dictionary apis.
 # For Example
  * Word : cloud
  * This software gives you some basic information
  * Type:noun